Bearer/bearer/docs/explanations/reports.md

 ```

-The summary report is [currently available](/reference/supported-languages/) for Ruby and JavaScript projects, more languages to follow.
+The security report is [currently available](/reference/supported-languages/) for Ruby and JavaScript projects, more languages to follow.

-To run your first summary report, run `bearer scan .` on your project directory.
-By default, the summary report is output in a human-readable format, but you can also output it as YAML or JSON by using the `--format yaml` or `--format json` flags.
+To run your first security report, run `bearer scan .` on your project directory.
+By default, the security report is output in a human-readable format, but you can also output it as YAML or JSON by using the `--format yaml` or `--format json` flags.

 ## Privacy Report